muntakimrafi/PharmaHacks2022_AR-r-OW/README.md

 We first perform an exploratory data analysis (see EDA notebook) where we build inspiration for a tree based approach.
 Then we go on to build our xgboost model (see model notebook) and see comparison between models trained using all bacteria and functionally enriched bacteria.

+We also have the trained model weight files saved in the repo (model_final.pkl -> trained on all bacteria ,  model_71_bacteria.pkl-> trained on enriched bacteria).

 ## Discovery

 During this challenge, we learned the value of statistical analysis for both validation and informing model architecture design.
 Statistical analysis both revealed the sparse structure of our dataset and key bacterial species within it.
 This allowed us to drastically reduce the features present in our model from 1094 to 71 (6.5%) while maintaining accuracy.
 This feature reduction has practical implications.
 It suggests an alternative metagenomic strategy of in-depth sampling of the 71 highly-informative bacteria, compared to shallowly sampling all 1094.
 It would also be interesting to follow up on these 71 species and identify their biological function.